VISITING US FOR THE FIRST TIME?

 So what do my kids do?

 Children between 3 and 13 years old at Potters Church services are invited to join our ‘Potters Kids’ activities, that happen during the service.
 Our host, on stage, will make it clear when this opens, and invite parents/guardians to take their children into the Potters Kids activities.
 We ask that new children are registered on a quick form, just to make sure our team have important information (like medical information, allergies, special requirements) to keep all of the children safe.
-The Potters Kids team then host the children in a load of activities around a bible theme, with stories, games, and creative crafts for the children to enjoy.
+The Potters Kids team then host the children in a load of activities around a bible theme, with different elements including stories, games, and creative crafts for the children to enjoy.
 There is no charge for the Potters Kids facility, we just ask that you pick your kids up again at the end of the service!
-For children 0-3 years old, we have an un-manned crèche room, with toys and books for the little ones to enjoy, and a large screen TV set up for parents to carry on watching and listening to the service whilst looking after their little ones.
+For children 0-3 years old, we have a crèche room, with toys and books for the little ones to enjoy.
+Parents are asked to stay with their children whilst using this space.
 In Birches Head, this is found at the back of our main auditorium, through reception, with a big ‘CRECHE’ banner outside it.
 In Longton, the crèche is provided in a room just behind the Welcome Desk in the foyer, please feel free to ask one of our team to point it out to you!

 I’m still not sure/I’ve still got questions…